josuegomezt/solubility-calculations-with-ML-algorithms/README.md

 # solubility-calculations-with-ML-algorithms
 Prediction of logS values for different molecules by using Machine Learning algorithms

+## Directory Descriptions

+- **aqsolpred/**: Directory for the aqsolpred model and its modules (Sorkun et al., iScience 24, 101961, January 22, 2021.
+DOI: 10.1016/j.isci.2020.101961)
+  - Contains the implementation of the aqsolpred model and associated modules for solubility prediction.

+- **initial_benchmarking.ipynb**: Contains the initial benchmarking of the project, where 42 ML regressors and an MLP regressor are trained to compare their performance.
+Insights are proposed based on various sources.

 Project Organization
 .
 ├── aqsolpred/                            : Directory for the aqsolpred model and its modules (Sorkun et al., iScience 24, 101961, January 22, 2021.
 DOI: 10.1016/j.isci.2020.101961)